As The Coronavirus Crisis Heats Up, Why Aren't We Hearing From The CDC?

 The two, both doctors, seem to walk a tightrope of trying not to annoy the president while deftly attempting to temper some of his more optimistic assertions, like the potential of the drug chloroquine to treat COVID-19.

 Fauci's absence on Monday led to speculation that his willingness to contradict the president had led to his banishment.
-But on Tuesday Fauci spoke during the White House briefing, and received praise from President Trump.
+But on Tuesday, Fauci spoke during the White House briefing, and received praise from Trump.

-"Dr. Fauci is a national treasure and is extraordinary.
-But he has many, many things to explain and be responsible for, including the entire development process for vaccines and medicines and the research agenda," says Inglesby.
+Inglesby says of the doctor: "Dr. Fauci is a national treasure and is extraordinary.
+But he has many, many things to explain and be responsible for, including the entire development process for vaccines and medicines and the research agenda."

 It is CDC officials who actually have the mission of preparing the nation to control epidemics, he says, "so they should be there with Dr. Fauci."